-FORM 2: USER DEFINED ANALYSIS ROUTINES Calculate supplementary income moments by age and year Calculate supplementary statistics for analysing poverty count 18 year old students as dependents for evaluating poverty stats first year 2011 last year 2040 poverty threshold 60 % High-level analysis of population cross-sections year 1 year 2 year 3 year 4 year 5 year 6 High-level analysis of individual birth cohorts ? birth year 1 birth year 2 birth year 3 birth year 4 birth year 5 birth year 6 Tick if calculate statistics for equivalised income deciles ?
-C analyse population cross-section min cross-section / birth year 1965 analyse birth cohort max cross-section / birth year 1975 ✓ tick if generate comparitive statistics with population base $\square$ tick if welfare comparisons defined as monetary equivalents (compensating variations) ANALYSE TAXES ENTER ENTER and RUN BACK
+FORM 2: USER DEFINED ANALYSIS ROUTINES × Generate long-file format data optimised for importing into Stata 1 $\square$ report simulated microdata as unformatted rather than csv output 1 report individual specific consumption $\square$ calculate supplementary income moments by age and year $\square$ generate advisory statistics concerning the computational burden of simulation calculate supplementary statistics for analysing poverty $\square$ count 18 year old students as dependents for evaluating poverty stats first year 2011 last year 2040 poverty threshold 60 % High-level analysis of population cross-sections year 1 year 2 year 3 year 4 year 5 year 6 High-level analysis of individual birth cohorts birth year 1 birth year 2 birth year 3 - birth year 4 birth year 5 birth year 6 ✓ tick if calculate statistics for equivalised income deciles C analyse population cross-section min cross-section / birth year 1 analyse birth cohort max cross-section / birth year 1975 - tick if generate comparitive statistics with population base tick if welfare comparisons defined as monetary equivalents (compensating variations ) ANALYSE TAXES ENTER ENTER and RUN BACK influences individual circumstances.
+Developing this type of narrative should be your first objective, as it will help you to interpret most statistics of interest.
+The model is directed to undertake this analysis by altering the front-end as indicated above.

 3. We are running an analysis of a policy counterfactual.
 It is likely to take some time for you to work out your preferred approach for this type of task.
-In our experience, we have found decile level statistics of differences with the base population for a younger birth cohorts to be particularly useful in gaining a high-level picture of how a given policy alternative influences individual circumstances.
-Developing this type of narrative should be your first objective, as it will help you to interpret most statistics of interest.
-The model is directed to undertake this analysis by altering the front-end as indicated above.
+In our experience, we have found decile level statistics of differences with the base population for a younger birth cohorts to be particularly useful in gaining a high-level picture of how a given policy alternative